euroegas/homorep/README.md

 g) create a folder called <anypath>/mnt

 h) install an Apache webserver in the machine
+i) create the folder /var/www/html/folder and change it's ownner to www-data

-i) create a configuration for the class me.filesystem.HomoFuse, with arguments <anypath>/mnt (<anypath> the same used in g))
+j) create a configuration for the class me.filesystem.HomoFuse, with arguments <anypath>/mnt (<anypath> the same used in g))

-j) you can now Run the tests referred in the Thesis
+k) you can now Run the tests referred in the Thesis